KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Introduction

+The recently proposed Fusion-in-Decoder (FiD) model \citep{fid} is representative of those methods with a DPR retriever and a generative reader, achieving the state-of-the-art results on ODQA evaluation benchmarks.
+FiD also significantly improved the scalability of the system over previous generative methods by encoding the retrieved passages independently instead of encoding the concatenation of all retrieved passages (which was typical in previous methods).

+Inspired by the success of FiD, this paper aims further improvements of the state of the art of ODQA in the paradigm with a DPR retriever and a generative reader.
+Specifically, we point out two potential weaknesses or limitations of FiD as the rooms for improvements, and we propose a novel solution namely KG-FiD to address these issues with FiD.
+The two issues are:

+\textit{Issue 1.
+The independent assumption among passages is not justified. } Notice that both the DPR retriever and the generative reader of FiD perform independent encoding of the retrieved passages, which means that they cannot leverage the semantic relationship among passages for passage embedding and answer generation even if such relational knowledge is available.
+But we know that rich semantic connections between passages often provide clues for better answering questions~\citep{graphretriever}.

+\textit{Issue 2.
+Efficiency Bottleneck}.
+For each input question, the FiD generative reader receives about 100 passages from the DPR module, with a relatively high computational cost.
+For example, the inference per question takes more than 6 trillion floating-point operations.
+Simply reducing the number of retrieved passages sent to the reader will not be a good solution as it will significantly decrease the model performance \citep{fid}.
+How to overcome such inefficient computation issue is a challenging question for the success of FiD in realistic ODQA settings.

+We propose to address both of the above issues with FiD by leveraging an existing knowledge graph (KG) to establish relational dependencies among retrieved passages, and employing Graph Neural Networks (GNNs) to re-rank and prune retrieved passages for each query.
+We name our new approach as \Model.

+Specifically, \Modelsp employs a two-stage passage reranking by applying GNN to model structural and semantic information of passages.
+Both stages rerank the input passages and only a few top-reranked passages are fed into subsequent modules.
+The first stage reranks passages returned by the retriever, where we use the passage embeddings generated by DPR as the initial GNN node representation.
+This allows reranking a much larger set of initial candidate passages to enhance coverage of answers.
+The second stage performs joint passage reranking and answer generation, where the node embeddings are initialized by the embeddings of passage-question pairs output from the reader encoder.
+This stage operates on a smaller candidate set but aims for more accurate reranking and passage pruning.

-To improve efficiency, \Modelsp adopts the intermediate layer representations instead of the final layer in the FiD encoder to initiate passage node embeddings for reranking.
-Then only a few top reranked passages will be passed into the higher layers of encoder and the decoder for answer generation.
+To improve the efficiency, in the second-stage reranking, our GNN model adopts representations from the intermediate layer in the reader encoder instead of the final layer to initiate passage node embeddings.
+Then only a few top reranked passages will be passed into the higher layers of encoder and the decoder for answer generation, while other passages will not be further processed.
 This is coupled with a joint training of passage reranking and answer generation.
-As shown in Section \ref{exp:main}, this can significantly reduce computation cost while still maintaining a good answer generation performance.
+As shown in Section \ref{exp:main}, these strategies significantly reduce the computation cost while still maintaining a good QA performance.

-Furthermore, instead of directly using the DPR retriever as the original FiD paper, we propose to apply the GNN based reranking model after the DPR retriever to enhance passage retrieval results and further boost the performance of our model.
-We use the passage embeddings generated by DPR to initial the node embeddings of GNN, which allows reranking from a much larger set of initial candidate passages from DPR to enhance coverage of answers.